azimut/shiny/ABOUT.md

     (at (+ time #[duration b]) #'fluidsynth:noteoff *synth* channel pitch)))

 ```
-Moreover, we can create setup dependent, like what library we want to use, `:after` or `:before` methods to trigger actions elsewhere.
+Furthermore, we can specialize the `(play)` method above to trigger different actions based on our current setup by using the `:after` or `:before` CLOS method hooks .
 For example a `:before` method to make an OSC call to an external program.

 ## Macros

-Macros allows to change how the code is read by the compiler.
+Macros allow us to change how the code is read by the compiler.
 It is hard separate the concept from the definition of a function.
-But I found it useful to put some code in between something else.
-Fore example, being `defbeat` a macro:
+But, in my eyes are just a way to define my own DSL for the problem that I have in that moment.
+Fore example, `defbeat` a macro like this:
 ```
 (defbeat kick ("x---x---" .5)
-  (p time 60 60 1 0))
+  (play time 60 60 1 0))
 ```
-As I put (p) I could had put a function that plays a sample, a MIDI call.
-At the same time "x---" Is read and translated (by a old defun function) on the macro into something else.
+As I put `(play)` I could had put a function that plays a sample, a MIDI call.
+At the same time "x---" is read and translated (by a regular function) on the macro into something else.

 ## CFFI